toolbitorg/toolbitsdk/bindings/ruby/README.md

 ToolbitSDK provide Ruby Library to communicate with a target device.

-For example, to read voltage and current values from Luke, just make an object of Luke class defined by tbi.so and use member functions as follows as:
+For example, to read voltage and current values from DMM, just make an object of Dmm class defined by tbi.so and use member functions as follows as:
 ```
 require 'tbi'

-luke = Tbi::Luke.new
+dmm = Tbi::Dmm.new

-puts sprintf("%.3f [V]", luke.getVoltage())
+puts sprintf("%.3f [V]", dmm.getVoltage())
-puts sprintf("%.3f [mA]", 1000.0 * luke.getCurrent())
+puts sprintf("%.3f [mA]", 1000.0 * dmm.getCurrent())
 ```